 Microservices architecture use cases

 - Large-scale applications: When it’s a huge application with multiple user journeys and a variety of modules, then microservices architecture presents you with just the right capabilities to manage this scale.
-Unsurprisingly, a lot of legacy app migrations to microservices stemmed from the fact that large-scale applications were difficult to manage within a monolith.
+Unsurprisingly, many legacy app migrations to a microservices approach stemmed from large-scale applications being difficult to manage within a monolith.

 - Big data applications: Big data applications have a complex pipeline-oriented architecture, with each stage managing specific task(s).
 The pipeline collects, ingests, processes, and delivers data.
 With a microservices architecture, you can easily complement these stages with a microservice of their own.

 - Real-time data processing applications: Netflix, YouTube, Soundcloud, etc., are examples of successful real-time applications.
 And it should come as no surprise that all of them use the microservices architecture.
 The publish-subscribe messaging pattern used in microservices makes it ideal for such applications.

 - CPU-intensive applications: For an application consisting of CPU-intensive operations such as natural language processing, geographical index, etc., it’s better to keep such instances separated using a microservices architecture pattern.
 It allows developers to avoid running these processes every time they work on the application.

 - Rapidly evolving applications: With new technologies and languages pushing the envelope for tech innovation, microservices help rapidly evolving applications stay relevant.
 It’s optimum to continue including latest technologies and strategies in the application without having to do everything from scratch for each update.